peerkar/liferay-gsearch/README.md

 ## Quick Installation Guide

 __Important!__: The master branch and binaries in the *binaries/latest* folder (module major version 3) are __for Liferay 7.1 only__.
-Most of the plugins are not yet upgraded to 7.1. because of platform features like Audience Targeting and IPGeoCoder are still missing.
+Audience Targeting query contributor is not updated because Audience targeting for 7.1 is not yet released.
 Find out the compatible module versions for your older portal versions in [compatibility matrix](https://github.com/peerkar/liferay-gsearch/wiki/Compatibility-Matrix).

 ### Step 1